A Honeymoon in Japan

 With such wonderful service and such a beautiful setting, a stay at the Watanabe Inn is sure to be one of the highlights of your trip.

 Yoshimizu Ryokan (Kyoto)

-Aman Tokyo (Tokyo)
+Andaz Tokyo (Tokyo)

 The Hakone Ginyu is one of the most luxurious hot spring ryokan in Hakone National Park.

-The rooms, which start at 68sqm, resemble traditional Japanese ryokan rooms with shoji paper screens, tatami mat areas and natural wood, but also have the comfort of thick Western style beds, sofas and wooden chairs so you don't have to sit on the floor.
+The rooms, which start at 68 square metres, resemble traditional Japanese rooms, with shoji paper screens, tatami-mat areas and natural wood, but they supplement this with the comfort of thick Western-style beds, sofas and wooden chairs so you don't have to sit on the floor.
 Other hotel facilities include two bars, a lounge and excellent spa.
 Breakfast and dinner are included and served privately in the guest rooms.

 The Ritz-Carlton is an excellent luxury hotel overlooking the Kamo River.